neokii/op4/README.md

    - SPAS has a Delta V rate limit on the steering thats speed corralated located in "carcontroller.py".
    - Max SPAS steering angle is set in "carcontroller.py" .
    - SPAS to LKAS switch speed is 41mph and SHOULD NOT BE SET HIGHER!
 This causes a wobble.
 SPAS to LKAS switch speed can be lowerd in "carcontroller.py".
+   - MDPS Harness needed.
+Reach out to johnpr#5623 on discord to buy a radar harness.
    - https://www.youtube.com/watch?v=9U3gntnhbvM
    - https://www.youtube.com/watch?v=hTuvA6o6gjY